 What is a Special Power of Attorney?

-A special power of attorney (POA) is a legal document that allows a principal to appoint someone, known as their agent or attorney-in-fact, to handle a specific task or transaction on the principal behalf.
+A special power of attorney (POA) is a legal document that allows a principal to appoint someone, known as their agent or attorney-in-fact, to handle a specific task or transaction on the principal's behalf.

 One of the key elements of a special power of attorney is that the principal authorizes the agent to undertake a specific, limited action.
 This means the document does not give the agent broad authority, like with other types of power of attorney, but instead, the agent’s powers are strictly defined, and they cannot act beyond those limits.

 If the agent oversteps their authority, they could cause damage to the principal, in which case they will be held liable for any damage.
-Abusing the special power of attorney authority could also affect the principal’s and agent’s reputation and create legal issues for them and third parties as well.
+Abusing the special power of attorney authority could also affect the principal’s and agent’s reputations and create legal issues for them and third parties as well.

 That’s why it’s crucial for both the principal and agent to understand that the special power of attorney is a formal document with clearly defined boundaries that must be respected.
 To better understand the purpose and impact of a special power of attorney, let’s look at an example.